Regularization (mathematics): Generalization

 Regularization can be motivated as a technique to improve the generalizability of a learned model.

 The goal of this learning problem is to find a function that fits or predicts the outcome (label) that minimizes the expected error over all possible inputs and labels.
 The expected error of a function $f_n$ is:

 where $X$ and $Y$ are the domains of input data $x$ and their labels $y$ respectively.

 Typically in learning problems, only a subset of input data and labels are available, measured with some noise.
 Therefore, the expected error is unmeasurable, and the best surrogate available is the empirical error over the $N$ available samples:

 Without bounds on the complexity of the function space (formally, the reproducing kernel Hilbert space) available, a model will be learned that incurs zero loss on the surrogate empirical error.
 If measurements (e.g. of $x_i$) were made with noise, this model may suffer from overfitting and display poor expected error.
 Regularization introduces a penalty for exploring certain regions of the function space used to build the model, which can improve generalization.

-Tikhonov regularization
+Tikhonov regularization (ridge regression)

 These techniques are named for Andrey Nikolayevich Tikhonov, who applied regularization to integral equations and made important contributions in many other areas.

 When learning a linear function $f$, characterized by an unknown vector $w$ such that $f(x) = w \cdot x$, one can add the $L_2$-norm of the vector $w$ to the loss expression in order to prefer solutions with smaller norms.
 Tikhonov regularization is one of the most common forms.
 It is also known as ridge regression.
 It is expressed as:

-,

 where $(\hat x_i, \hat y_i), \, 1 \leq i \leq n,$ would represent samples used for training.

 In the case of a general function, the norm of the function in its reproducing kernel Hilbert space is:

 As the $L_2$ norm is differentiable, learning can be advanced by gradient descent.